NazranKhondokar/continuousLearning/project-report/README.md

 - **Total Tasks Completed (Done) (Bangladesh Team):** 9
 - **Total Tasks Under Review (Ukrain Team):** 7
-- **Total Tasks Pending (TODO):** 0
+- **Total Tasks Pending (TODO):** 1

 #### 3. Sprint Progress and Blockers
-- The development team covered all todo 9 tasks but 7 tasks are still under review.
+- The development team covered todo 9 tasks, 1 in progress but 7 tasks are still under review.
 - There are some tasks in the backlog, still, we don't know when it will  be available in the `TODO` section to start work.

 #### 4. Jira Task Breakdown